musiur/abian-with-sql/README.md

 # abian-with-sql

-In Xampp:
+### In Xampp:
-i.
-At first create the database in xampp and name the databse "abian" ii.
-Then create a table with the below query
+ - At first create the database in xampp and name the databse "abian"
+ - Then create a table with the below query
 ```
 create table users (
     id int primary key AUTO_INCREMENT,